pydantic/pydantic/docs/usage/models.md

 ## Automatically excluded attributes

 ### Class vars
-Attributes annotated with `typing.ClassVar` will are properly treated by Pydantic as class variables, and will not become fields on model instances:
+Attributes annotated with `typing.ClassVar` are properly treated by Pydantic as class variables, and will not become fields on model instances:

 ```py